 Does Kersey still have zero problem living in a house/apartment where someone close to him was murdered and/or raped?
 Not an issue, as Erica’s death occurred outside the house, and either way I don’t think we ever see Kersey’s house in this one anyway.

 Does Kersey let his extracurricular activities affect his work?
-Maybe we never see him at home because he is spending so much time at the office.
+Maybe the reason we never see him at home is because he is spending so much time at the office.
 Seriously, when he is not staging and executing intricate plans that will destroy a long-standing truce between the two most powerful drug cartels in the city, Kersey can usually be found finishing up a proposed new downtown retail/residential complex.
 Not only does he murder a guy in his office, I bet he cleaned up the blood, disposed of the body, and still killed it (no pun intended) at the next morning’s meeting with a potential client.

 This would be impressive enough without the fact that at various times, Kersey’s plans also call for him to impersonate a member of a catering staff, a wine salesman, and a cannery worker.
 Actually he wasn’t even impersonating a caterer, he managed to get hired by the company doing the catering for a party at a drug lord’s mansion despite the fact that he is in his early 70s and with no previous catering experience on his resume.
 Who says you can’t switch careers after a certain age?

 Best kill: Normally I’d go with the death by rocket launcher of the main bad guy at the end, but since Kersey already did that in “Death Wish III,” I’ll go with the exploding wine bottle killing of three drug lords (including one played by Danny Trejo).
-While I find it impressive that Kersey manages to turn them into obvious mannequins right before the explosion, man does he really not know how to improve his way out of a tight spot:
+While I find it impressive that Kersey manages to turn them into obvious mannequins right before the explosion, man does he really not know how to improv his way out of a tight spot:

 Best one-liner: Not much to choose from, maybe when a mugger asks, “Who the fuck are you?,” and Kersey responds: “Death.”